 Extra steps are required for deploying an application and an embedded database on read-only media.
-See Creating Derby databases for read-only use.

 Creating Derby databases for read-only use

 You can create Derby databases for use on read-only media such as CD-ROMs.

 Derby databases in zip or jar files are also read-only databases.
 Typically, read-only databases are deployed with an application in an embedded environment.